-Now you can start testing your lenses against Chromatic Aberration.
-This is the start of minimizing it in-camera.
+Now you can start testing your lens against Chromatic Aberration.
 Take a shot of it and then preview it.

 Below is the result I obtained with my Sony Rx100 Mk2, and the chart displayed on my computer.

-The Sony RX100 Mk2 has TCA (corrected by the software).
+The Sony RX100 Mk2 lens has TCA (corrected by the software).
 And by LoCA (corrected with the eye-drop method).

-If Chromatic Aberration shows up in your photos, don’t panic!
+If Chromatic Aberrations show up in your photos, don’t panic!
 From reading this article, you now know several tips and tricks to get rid of CA.